- As low as $249/Night

 The space

-The balconies are enormous and oversee the ocean and even down toward Myrtle Beach for striking sunsets.
+The balconies are sizable and oversee the ocean and even down toward Myrtle Beach for striking sunsets.
 The sliding glass doors may be opened so you can hear the crashing waves and the soaring seagulls without leaving the comfort of your private rental.
 Wireless Internet access is available so bring your laptop or tablet and stay connected with friends or work while you appreciate the proximity to the beaches.
 An on-site gas grille might be enough to encourage the chef in your family to prepare something scrumptious outside during your North Myrtle Beach vacation.

-The building is the highest-end building in all of Myrtle Beach, known for being the most esteemed and opulent building there is.
+The building is the highest-end building in all of Myrtle Beach, known for being the most esteemed and extravagant building there is.
 It offers 24 hour security, a front desk, on-site maintenance, 4 elevators, a huge outdoor pool, a kids's/kiddie pool, tennis courts, putting green, game room, driving net, modest restaurant, expansive modren drink lounge and also a Tiki poolside bar.
 It has weekend live entertainment in the summer, secure access to the beach and more.

 Guest access